IA-CEPA cyber opportunities with Prerana Mehta from AustCyber and AIBC

 Helen Brown: Thanks for your time, Prerana.
 I know that AustCyber has been particularly busy with Indonesia, or its counterparts in Indonesia, over the last 12 to 18 months.
 Why has the Australian cyber tech industry taken such an interest in Indonesia?

 This project is fantastic because it’s across a number of sectors, engineering and technical services is one of those sectors and that’s where cybersecurity fits in.
 But cyber also fits within the financial and insurance services sectors, as well as mining, media and telecommunications.
-And they’re all areas that this [skills and training] program is starting to be applied in.
+And they’re all areas that this [skills and training] program is looking to be applied in.

 Helen Brown: It would probably seem obvious to an Australian what they have to offer to Indonesia in the cyber tech, cyber security space, but there’s probably less understanding about what Indonesia can offer Australia.
 Why would an Australian industry be looking at what’s happening in Indonesia, particularly in your field?